-Thousands of married women may be receiving too little state pension.
+Thousands of women may be receiving too little state pension.

-LCP has created a calculator to help you identify if you may be affected.
-By entering a few details about you and your husband, you’ll be able to get an indication of whether you may be receiving too little.
-Please note that this calculator does not apply to those living in countries such as Australia where UK state pensions are frozen and not updated each year.
+The calculator on this website enables married women to check if this applies to them.
+(Please note that this calculator does not apply to those living in countries such as Australia where UK state pensions are frozen and not updated each year).

 While we at LCP aren’t authorised to give advice on individual situations, if you have any concerns or questions about your pension you should contact the Pensions Service directly, or if you need some financial advice, please do choose a financial adviser who is authorised by the Financial Conduct Authority – you can find one via the Money Advice Service.

-To check if you might be affected, you can answer a few simple questions below.
+For married women only, to check if you might be affected, you can answer a few simple questions below

 Please note that you are providing your data on an anonymous basis; LCP does not store any of the personal data you input.
 You should always seek independent financial or legal advice before making any financial or investment decisions.
 LCP does not provide any warranty, guarantee, or representation as to the accuracy or sufficiency of the information featured on this page.